girlscript-blr/BuildWithGSBlr-Raahat/CONTRIBUTING.md

 3. One of our team members will assign the issue to the participant who commented.
    (Please note that assignment will be on a first come first serve basis.
 One issue can be reserved by one participant at a time.)
 4. Once the participant is assigned an issue, he/she will be given a deadline under which they need to create a PR which solves that issue.
-5. If they fail to do the same, then the issue will re-unassigned and we'll wait for someone else to take it up.
+5. If they fail to do the same, then the issue will be unassigned and we'll wait for someone else to take it up.

 ## Now, follow the steps below to get started on develpoing the solutions immediately!